San Pedro del Paraná

 San Pedro del Paraná is a town in the Itapúa department of Paraguay.

-This town is far 360 km of the country's capital Asunción by Route No. 1 Mariscal Francisco Solano López which, in turn, reaches Encarnación.
+This town is 360 km away from the country's capital Asunción by Route No. 1 Mariscal Francisco Solano López which, in turn, reaches Encarnación.

 Geography

 The district of San Pedro del Paraná is located in the northern sector of Department of Itapúa.
 It has plains and hills suitable for farming and animal husbandry.